atbcb/usab-uswds/_mde/about.md

 order-number: 0
 permalink: /mde/
 file: /files/mde/mde-rule.pdf
-file-description: Standards for Accessible Medical Diagnostic Equipment
+file-description: Print version of Standards for Accessible Medical Diagnostic Equipment as published in the Federal Register
 ---
 ## About the Accessibility Standards for Medical Diagnostic Equipment